stanislawbartkowski/mytpcds/README.md

 DONOTVERIFY | If empty, run Test Validation (QUALIFY).
 If not empty, ignore Test Validation | X (not empty) QUERYTIMEOUT | Query time execution thereshold.
 Parameter for **timout** command | 5s (limit is 5 seconds)

-### QUALIFY test

-## QUALIFY dataset

-Qualify database is 1GB size.

-> ./dsdgen -dir ../work/data -sc 1

-## QUALIFY queries

-Qualify queries are used to validate SQL engine SELECT statements.
-Qualify queries contains

 ## Configure database properties

 Prepare the server, the client and the connection. https://github.com/stanislawbartkowski/mytpcds/wiki contains a bunch of useful informations.

-In run.sh file uncomment the property file appropriate for a particular database and modify the file according to the environment.
+In **conn.rc** file uncomment the property file appropriate for a particular database and modify the file according to the environment.

 https://github.com/stanislawbartkowski/mytpcds/blob/master/run.sh